kaiorosa1/100-days-of-code/log-r6.md

 ### Day 20: June 29, 2020

-**Today's Progress**: I watched all lectures from section 4 and started the homework assingnment.
+**Today's Progress**: I watched all lectures from section 4 and started the homework assignment.

 **Thoughts**: Mondays are always mondays...